parthib-s/semeval-2026-task13-stylometry/README.md

 - Threshold calibration for macro F1

 ## How to run
 1. Upload kaggle.json file in google collab or place it in your local environment.
-This can be got from the kaggle website
+This can be obtained from the kaggle website
 2. Run notebook:
    semeval2026_task13_solution.ipynb